 - People in protests were chanting the slogan ‘Simon Go Back’.
 In October 1928, when the Commission arrived in Lahore (now in Pakistan), a protest led by Lala Lajpat Rai waved black flags against the Commission.

-- The local police began to beat the protestors and one of the white police officers brutally hit Lala Lajpat Rai on his chest with a Lathi.
-He was critically injured and soon died.
+- The local police began to beat the protestors and one of the white police officers brutally hit Lala Lajpat Rai on his chest with a Lathi who died.

 Simon Commission Recommendations